Dogs are indeed a man’s best friend.

 The size of a mixed breed, like everything else, is unpredictable because you just don’t know which genes would be more dominant.

-However, it’s sensible to assume that your dog will be somewhere in between the two dog sizes, and there isn’t a big difference.
+However, it’s sensible to assume that your dog will be somewhere in between the two dog sizes and that there isn’t a big difference.

 Huskies are typically around 2ft (60cm) at the shoulder when they reach adulthood, whereas greyhounds can reach up to 2.3ft (70cm) for an adult male.